 You and your employees must obtain and display any relevant cosmetology or other related licenses.
 These requirements should be easy to find on your city’s website.
 Or visit city hall to speak with someone in person.

 Finally, you’ll need to get insurance on your space, equipment, and services.
 If you have a chair-rental model, all independent contractors will operate with their own insurance.
-For salons that pay commission to employees, the owner must purchase all insurance.
+For salons that pay commissions to employees, the owner must purchase all insurance.

 For all of these issues, larger businesses should play it safe and hire an attorney.
 Some SMBs might not have this in their budget, but an attorney to help guide you through this process is always a good idea.